cameronneylon/barcelona-declaration-website/content/signatories.md

 </br>
 {{< /rawhtml >}}

+To give a clearer picture of where the Declaration is having an impact, we offer different views of the community of signatories, supporters, and national networks:

 - [List of signatories by country](/signatories_by_country)
 - {{< download "/downloads/barcelonadeclaration_signatories_supporters.csv" "List of signatories and supporters (with ROR IDs)" >}} in csv-format
 - Overview of [national networks](/national_networks)